ahuglajbclajep/slack-tweet-command/README.md

 1. Create New App
    - Development Slack Workspace: select a workspace you want to install this app
 2. Create New Slash Command
-   - Request URL: Your Heroku application's URL
+   - Request URL: your Worker's URL
 3. Note down Signing Secret

 ### 4. Set environment variables